Thomas-Maurer/Vagrant_init/README.md

 # Vagrant init

-Init and build a vagrant for [Zurvives](https://github.com/Thomas-Maurer/Zurvives) online
+Init and build a vagrant for [Zurvives](https://github.com/Thomas-Maurer/Zurvives)

 ## Requirements